romaingromaing/point-sdk-rn/README.md

 # react-native-point-sdk

-## Add private pod specs repo before anything else
+## Add private pod specs repo to your cocoa pods local installation

+Our Swift PointSDK pod is published under this private specs repo, so you'll need to add it to your cocoa pods repo list first

 `$ pod repo add point-specs git@github.com:agencyenterprise/point-specs.git`

 ## Getting started